oracle-samples/oracle-timesten-samples/containers/modern-demos/README.md

 container-registry.oracle.com/timesten/timesten:26.1.1.3.0-java25-oraclelinux9
 ```

-It includes the matching `ttjdbc25.jar`, so the Java samples run with the same
+It includes the matching `ttjdbc25.jar`.
+The demo image adds the JDK 25 compiler
-JDK 25 setup used by their standalone instructions.
+package so the Java samples can be compiled inside the container.

 The modern samples require TimesTen 26.1.1.1.0 or later because they use the
 TimesTen `JSON` data type.
 The default image satisfies that requirement.